-As a subscriber to The Whistle Newsletter, here is what you receive in your inbox, every month – owl my wise-eyed thoughts and views for the month gone by on Peripatetic Perch!
-Click on the link below to view the July 2019 issue of The Whistle.
+As a subscriber to my free monthly newsletter, The Whistle, here is what you receive in your inbox, every month – owl my wise-eyed thoughts and views for the month gone by on Peripatetic Perch.
+Click on the link below to view the October 2020 issue of The Whistle.

-The Whistle Library features engaging and important reports, discussions, articles and videos specially curated from the Web for the exclusive reading and listening pleasure of subscribers every month.
-Read on to know what subscribers to The Whistle enjoyed in July 2019 at The Whistle Library!
+The Whistle Library features engaging and important reports, discussions, articles and videos that I select from the Web every month for the exclusive reading and listening pleasure of subscribers.